Delft Consulting

 Applying the framework of a BCP helps organisations to approach Risk Management like a project, and at the same time facilitates the creation of this detailed roadmap, or “Business Continuity Plan” which can be easily communicated, regularly updated, and activated when risks materialise.

-Getting Started with Proactive Supply Chain Risk Management
+4. Getting Started with Proactive Risk Management

-1. Assemble a Cross-Functional Team
+4.1.
+Assemble a Cross-Functional Team

 Build a team with representatives from critical departments like procurement, operations, finance, logistics, and IT.
 This team is crucial in developing and executing your risk management strategy.
 Ensure that they have the resources and expertise needed.
 Consider adding an external risk expert if internal knowledge gaps exist, or as facilitator/coordinator.

-2. Develop a Risk Management Plan
+4.2.
+Develop a Risk Management Plan

 The risk management plan is a structured roadmap that will guide the identification, mitigation, and monitoring of risks.
 It should cover: